cudoventures/cudos-network-docs/src/earn/incentives.md

 ## How to Participate

-Take a look at the [active tasks](#tasks) for the current phase and dive into the Somniorum Testnet
+Take a look at the [active tasks](#tasks) for the current phase and dive into the Somniorum Testnet.

-Upon completion of these tasks please submit your evidence to [this form](https://docs.google.com/forms/d/e/1FAIpQLSdsGDUvtF70O1LLMWsKhNTVmiW_HzodGDFRgW-6YLYloA3hdg/viewform?usp=sf_link).
-Tasks will be monitored and validated on-chain for completion
+Upon completion of each task please submit your evidence to [this form](https://docs.google.com/forms/d/e/1FAIpQLSdsGDUvtF70O1LLMWsKhNTVmiW_HzodGDFRgW-6YLYloA3hdg/viewform?usp=sf_link).
+Tasks will be monitored and validated on-chain for completion.

 ## CUDOS Airdrop